jdblischak/r-reproducibility-challenge/README.md

 Second, create a file in `analysis` called `_site.yml` to configure the website.
 Save the output in the root of the project in a directory called `docs` (hint: the path needs to be relative to the location of the `_site.yml`, so you'll need to use `..`).
 Also, create links in the navigation bar to the 3 different analyses.
+Copy the template below into `analysis/_site.yml`, replacing the ___ with the necessary directory or filename.

 ```
 name: "rotation-project"